Chowna Mein: Early life

 Chowna Mein was born on 2 December 1950 at Sunpura, Lohit district, Arunachal Pradesh to a Tai Khamti family.
 His father is Late Chow Pook Gohain, one of the founding fathers of Arunachal Pradesh; who was elected as the first agency council in 1969, then a member of the Agency Council till 1972.
-At the time, Arunachal Pradesh was renamed from North East Frontier Agency (NEFA) and made a Union Territory (UT).
+At the time, Arunachal Pradesh was renamed from North-East Frontier Agency and made a Union Territory.

-Mein is an alumnus of Don Bosco School, Guwahati and Jawaharlal Nehru University, Delhi.
+Mein is an alumnus of Don Bosco School, Guwahati and Jawaharlal Nehru College, Pasighat.
 His family has long been associated with the political field, and hence his entry into politics can be seen as a natural inclination towards carrying forward his family legacy.
 Apart from his father, Mein’s elder brother, Chow Tewa Mein has remained an elected member of the Pradesh Council in 1972; and his maternal uncles, Chow Khamoon Gohain and Chow Chandret Gohain have both remained elected members of the Legislative Assembly.